Basketball is 90% Mental, 10% Physical

 Do We Offer In-Person Tutelage?

-Before stepping onto the court with Coach Robert, players must first become students by embracing the three tenets of the Davidian Method.
-They must seek the lesson in which they are struggling and book a session (5) days out, devoting some time to studying it.
-Then meet with Coach Robert in a spar session to fine tune your understanding and ability with the lesson.
-When you are ready and Coach believes you have mastered the skill or maneuver taught in the lesson submit a Davidian Worksheet.
+Before stepping onto the court with Coach Robert, players must first become students by learning online.
+They must study the law, which is mental practice, that way when they are in the gym it is about doing the law and refining their application of it.
+Then meet with Coach Robert in a spar session to see your understanding and ability with the law.

 Focusing on the 90% is the goal of Be Like David Basketball.